Induced Disjoint Paths in Claw-Free Graphs: Mutually Induced Disjoint Paths

 \begin{lemma} Let $G$ be a graph that together with a set $S$ of $k$ terminal pairs forms a claw-free, independent, and twin-free instance of {\sc Induced Disjoint Paths}.
-Let $(R,\{J_e,Z_e) \mid e\in E(R)\})$ be a strip-structure for $G$, in which each strip $(J,Z)$ either is \begin{itemize} \item[1.] a spot, or \item [2.] a stripe with $|Z|=1$, and $J$ is proper circular-arc or has $\alpha(J)\leq 3$, or \item [3.] a stripe with $|Z|=2$, and $J$ is proper interval or has $\alpha(J)\leq 4$. \end{itemize} Then there is an $6^kn^{O(1)}$-time algorithm that either shows that $(G,S)$ has no solution, or transforms $(G,S)$ into a set ${\cal G}$ of at most $6^k$ instances, such that each $G'\in {\cal G}$ is a line graph with at most $|V(G)|$ vertices and at most $k$ terminal pairs, and such that $G$ has a solution if only if at least one graph in ${\cal G}$ has a solution. \end{lemma}
+Let $(R,\{(J_e,Z_e) \mid e\in E(R)\})$ be a strip-structure for $G$, in which each strip $(J,Z)$ either is \begin{itemize} \item[1.] a spot, or \item [2.] a stripe with $|Z|=1$, and $J$ is proper circular-arc or has $\alpha(J)\leq 3$, or \item [3.] a stripe with $|Z|=2$, and $J$ is proper interval or has $\alpha(J)\leq 4$. \end{itemize} There is a $6^kn^{O(1)}$-time algorithm that either shows that $(G,S)$ has no solution, or produces a set ${\cal G}$ of at most $6^k$ graphs, such that each $G'\in {\cal G}$ is a line graph with at most $|V(G)|$ vertices and at most $k$ terminal pairs, and such that $G$ has a solution if only if at least one graph in ${\cal G}$ has a solution. \end{lemma}

 \begin{proof} Let $G$ be an $n$-vertex graph with a set of $k$ terminal pairs that has the properties as described in the statement of the lemma.